Nonlinear quantum gates for a Bose-Einstein condensate: Optimal control of BEC shaking

 \section{Optimal control of BEC shaking}

-We review relevant work on optimal control of a BEC, and, in this subsubsection, our main reference is Hohenester's 2014 study~\cite{hohenester2014}.
+We review relevant work on optimal control of a BEC, and, in this appendix, our main reference is Hohenester's 2014 study~\cite{hohenester2014}.
 We discuss the shaking model for an effective one-dimensional BEC.
 Optimal control theory based on functional and Lagrangian function as the main method is also discussed.
 Finally, we discuss pertinent tools in the MATLAB toolbox for optimally controlling a BEC.

 We review the shaking model for an effective one-dimensional BEC.
-The system under consideration is a BEC in a trap, where the dynamics takes place in one dimensions.
+The system under consideration is a BEC in a trap, where the dynamics takes place in one dimension.
 The control part is achieved by shaking the trap.
 The physical realization of this model can be implemented on an atomic chip~\cite{trinker2008}; shaking can be achieved by changing the electrical current in the wires.

 We now describe Hohenester's optimal control method, which is based on treating the Lagrangian function and employing variational calculus.
 Given the initial state and the target state of the BEC as well as the shape of the potential and the control time~$T$, the task is to design a time-dependent shaking trajectory that transforms the initial state to the target state.
 Due to the constraints, a optimal control sequence is not guaranteed to exist, but Hohenester's optimal control method attempts to determine the best sequence for shaking the BEC.
 Hohenester's method proceeds according to the following steps.
 First, a guessed shaking trajectory is applied, then, the cost function related to the shaking trajectory is constructed, finally, the Lagrange function and functional derivatives are used to determine the optimal way to change the guessed shaking trajectory.
+Details of the Lagrangian functional based methods are well studied~\cite{hohenester2014,hohenester2007optimal}.